ArctosDB/documentation-wiki/_how_to/How-to-understand-the-Arctos-Locality-Model.markdown

 Note that the specimen<-->specimen_event relationship is always 1:1; all other relationships in this model are 1:∞.
 One geography may contain two (or zero or two million) localities, one locality may contain two (or zero or two million) events, and one event may contain two (or zero or two million) specimen-events.

 (Note also that the possibility of 1:0 relationships is in the context of specimens; "unused" data objects may exist in support of other nodes, such as Media.)

+## History

+### Origins

+"The Old Model" consisted of two tables in a one:many relationship.
+"Locality" contained textual data, and "coordinates" contained spatial data.
+Zero or one coordinate determinations could be "accepted" for any locality.
+In this model, the "locality" data are structurally primary data and coordinates are structurally data about the locality, or metadata.
+Coordinates contained metadata (agent, method, date, reference, etc.) allowing precise tracking of their origin.
+There was no capacity to treat coordinates (eg, those downloaded from a GPS) as primary data.
+There was no history of the locality component; it was possible to edit a locality after it had been used to determine coordinates, which often lead to a partial and confusing "history" from the perspective of specimens.
+It was exceedingly difficult to find duplicates and "almost duplicates" (e.g., those records that differ by a few unimportant characters in the many free-text metadata fields).
+Localities are "facts" in this model and coordinates are "determinations."
+There was no additional "determination node" between localities and specimens.

+### New Model

+"The New Model" consists of a single table in which coordinates and string-data (such as specific locality) are treated as parts of the same place or data object.
+The entire object is a "fact" - there are no determiners involved.
+The determination is inserted between the specimen and the entire locality stack; the determiner is asserting the the locality as a whole applies to the specimen.
+Bare coordinates, bare specific locality, specific locality determined from coordinates, and coordinates determined from specific locality are all possible.
+The model is much more normalized, although multiple denormalizers (locality remarks, datum, various distance units) remain.
+A specimen may have any number of localities, each containing a determiner and date, verificationstatus, and specimen-event type.
+Changes (INSERT and UPDATE) are logged, and these may be used to discover the agents who georeferenced, reverse-georeferenced, changed geography, make corrections (or introduced errors), etc. A full history of locality data may be maintained from the perspective of specimens by "verifying" erroneous data as unaccepted and adding a new locality stack with a not-unaccepted VerificationStatus.